42BV/restzilla/README.md

 ## Customize functionality ##

-Logic can be overwritten on each architecural layer.
-This is particulary handy when domain specific logic is needed.
+Logic can be overwritten on each of the architecural layers: Repository, Service, Controller.
+This is particulary handy when domain specific functionality is required.

 ### Repository ###

 Restify relies heavily on Spring Data JPA.
-Whenever a Spring Data repository is created, that repository bean will automatically be used:
+Spring Data repositories will automatically be discovered and used:

 ```java
 public interface UserRepository extends CrudRepository<User, Long> {